anenadic/2014-11-10-manchester/novice/python/xml/xml.md

 	root = doc.getroot()
 	print root.attrib

+Output:

+	{'name': 'Mercury'}

 Listing all root's children

     for child in root:
     	print "tag=",child.tag, " attrib=",child.attrib

 Output:

 	tag=period  attrib={'units': 'days'}

+Elements are stored as a list so we can access the children using list indes:

+	print print root[0].tag, root[0].attrib

+Output:

+	period {'units': 'days'}

 In ElementTree the attributes are stored as dictionaries:

     	print child_of_root.attrib['units']

 Output:

 	days

+Finding particular elements:

 ####Other Ways To Create Documents